LON - DUB

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Dublin costs $36 on the route between London Luton Airport (LTN) and Dublin (DUB).
-Over the past month, this route was, on average, 58% cheaper than other London-Dublin routes.
+The absolute cheapest return flight from London to Dublin costs $42 on the route between London Luton Airport (LTN) and Dublin (DUB).
+However, over the past month, flights between London Stansted Airport (STN) and Dublin (DUB) were, on average, 37% cheaper than other London-Dublin routes.
 The most popular route is between London Heathrow Airport (LHR) and Dublin (DUB).

 What’s the cheapest day of the week to fly from London to Dublin?